 At one time or another, Mr. MacArthur's holdings included 100,000 acres of land in Florida, primarily in the Palm Beach and Sarasota areas; several development companies and shopping centers; paper and pulp companies; 19 commercial, office, and apartment buildings in New York City; several publishing enterprises; hotels; radio and television stations; banks and 12 insurance companies.

 For more information about the life of John D. MacArthur read an excerpt from the book John D. MacArthur: The Man and His Legacy.

-Catherine T. MacArthur (1908-1981) was one of five children born to Irish immigrants who had settled on the South Side of Chicago.
+Catherine T. MacArthur (1908-1981) was one of nine children born to Irish immigrants who had settled on the South Side of Chicago.
 Her father was active in Democratic politics in the city, and served in appointive posts in both state and local government.
 At various times, he also owned and operated several retail stores.